Evening and Morning Star Candlestick Patterns are defined as 3 candlestick patterns.

 Second is bearish and it closes half way the first candlestick .

 The third candlestick is bearish.
 It should close beyond the open of the first candlestick and below the close of the second candlestick.

 This gives a confirmation that the sellers have full power and control of the market therefore a reversal is likely to happen.

 The chart below shows the three inside down pattern.

-It is always important to take note of these different candlestick patterns whenever they appear on the market charts because they have a great impact in the market sentiments.
+It is always important to take note of these different candlestick patterns whenever they appear on the market charts.
+This is because they have a great impact on the market sentiments.

 Take a look!

 How long you can hold an open position in forex, is a personal thing for all traders.
 The decision is all yours.
 You know what your goals are as a trader, the kind of strategy you use to trade.
 All this starts from what you are? and What you want?
 If I am to answer,...